wrshea/projects/README.md

 # projects
 msbx5420 class files
-These files are related to learning exercises for a Unstructure Data and Distributed Systems class.
+These files are related to learning exercises for a Unstructured Data and Distributed Systems class.